 All of my family and friends know that a Brains’s place is in the kitchen.
 Consequently, when I get gifts, it’s usually the latest kitchen gadgets.
 A few Christmases ago was no exception.
-My wife’s ex-stepmother got us all electric pressure cookers.
+My wife’s ex-stepmother got us all electric pressure cookers, commonly referred to as Instant Pots.
 At first, I looked at that behemoth, faked an appreciative smile, and wondered if the Goodwill donation drop-off box was open during the holidays.

 Fortunately, my wife talked me into welcoming this new bundle of joy into our household, and much like an atomic clock, she is always right.
-We use ours to make falling-off-the-bone ribs within minutes, canning, cooking dry beans, and throwing together a healthy dinner anytime I’m feeling lazy (hint: that’s every time).
+We use ours to make falling-off-the-bone ribs within minutes, canning, cooking dry beans, and throwing together a healthy dinner anytime I’m feeling lazy, which is always.

 Which Is Better Electric or Stove Top Pressure Cookers?